Where to stay in Bangkok

 Although not geographically the center of Bangkok, the Siam / National stadium area is regarded as being the center.
 It is where the 2 BTS lines cross.
 This makes this one of the best locations to stay in for getting around.

-Those looking where to stay in Bangkok to take advantage of the city’s shopping area will want to be here.
+Those looking to take advantage of the city’s shopping area will want to be here.
 The main large western style malls are located in Siam square.
 For those looking for shopping in markets these can be accessed by the skytrain.

 The hotels here range from mid price to 5 star luxury.